Understanding the RIBA Stages of Work: A Guide for Homeowners Planning a Building Project

 While the RIBA Stages provide an excellent framework, we find that breaking it down into three clear NGA Stages helps homeowners better understand the journey:

-2. Detailed Design & Pre-Build (Stage B): Everything needed to finalise technical details, obtain approvals, and prepare for construction.
+Final resolution of the design, Detailed Design & Pre-Build (Stage B): Everything needed to finalise and refine the design and then work up the technical details, obtain statutory approvals, and prepare for construction.

 By structuring our process this way, we make it easier for clients to see what’s coming next, when key decisions need to be made, and how different phases of their project interconnect.